Adwait34/Electricity-Bill-Mang./README.md

 # Electricity-Bill-Management System
-A desktop based application using Java swing library and MySQL.
+A desktop based application using Java Swing library and MySQL.